rails/rails/guides/source/configuring.md

     Rails.application.config.active_record.sqlite3.represent_boolean_as_integer = true
     ```

-The schema dumper adds one additional configuration option:
+The schema dumper adds two additional configuration options:

 * `ActiveRecord::SchemaDumper.ignore_tables` accepts an array of tables that should _not_ be included in any generated schema file.

+* `ActiveRecord::SchemaDumper.fk_ignore_pattern` allows setting a different regular
+  expression that will be used to decide whether a foreign key's name should be
+  dumped to db/schema.rb or not.
+By default, foreign key names starting with
+  `fk_rails_` are not exported to the database schema dump.
+  Defaults to `/^fk_rails_[0-9a-f]{10}$/`.

 ### Configuring Action Controller